 Some fatty acids have branched chains, while others, like prostaglandins, have ring structures.
 These fatty acids exist in combination with glycerol, that is, alcohol, commonly, and this in the form of triglyceride and is not found in nature in a free state.

 The most widely distributed fatty acids are palmitic and stearic acid and they are known as the 16- and 18-carbon fatty acids.
 Both of them occur in the lipids of most organisms.
-When it comes to animals, palmitic acid makes up about 30% of their body fat, whereas it is about 5-5-% when it comes to vegetable fats, especially in palm oil.
-Stearic acid is abundant in shea butter, cocoa butter, and other vegetable oils, and it makes up a rather high proportion of the lipids that can be found in the ruminant tallow.
+Regarding animals, palmitic acid makes up about 30% of their body fat, whereas it is about 5-5-% when it comes to vegetable fats, especially in palm oil.
+Stearic acid is abundant in shea butter, cocoa butter, and other vegetable oils, and it makes up a rather high proportion of the lipids found in the ruminant tallow.

 Linoleic acid and alpha-linolenic acid are where omega-6 and omega-3 fatty acids are derived, respectively.
 These are needed by mammals conditionally and are formed from their parent fatty acids in the body but are not required for the maintenance of optimal development or health.
 Human babies are thought to have an essential need, though conditional, for the DHA that is docosahexaenoic acid, and this is derived from the alpha-linolenic acid, and also a possible need for the arachidonic acid that is derived from the linoleic acid.

-There is a wide range of commercial applications when it comes to fatty acids.
-For example, fatty acids are not used only in the production of food products but are also in cosmetics, detergents, and soaps.
+There is a wide range of commercial applications regarding fatty acids.
+For example, fatty acids are used not only in producing food products but also in cosmetics, detergents, and soaps.
 The sodium and potassium salts of fatty acids are soaps, while skin-care products also contain these fatty acids that can also help in the maintenance of functional and healthy skin appearance.
 Omega-3 fatty acids are also sold in the market as dietary supplements.